Namchee/pleasantcord/README.md

 ## Installation

-Invite this bot to your server by clicking [this link](https://discord.com/api/oauth2/authorize?client_id=750668307555942482&permissions=10240&scope=applications.commands%20bot).
+Invite this bot to your server by clicking [this link](https://discord.com/api/oauth2/authorize?client_id=750668307555942482&permissions=2147493888&scope=bot%20applications.commands).

 The bot itself requires the following permission in your server, make sure that the bot has **all** the permissions below:

 - `Send Messages`
 - `Manage Messages`
+- `Use Slash Commands`

 Besides the above permissions, make sure that `pleasantcord` is able to view and access your channels.